My system for learning Mandarin Chinese (10 tips)

 • The book presents the characters in a specific order: It mentions components before mentioning the characters that use them.
 I did not use that order because it does not make sense if you are learning the language at the same time.
 I used a word list and worked my way backwards from the characters to the components.
 In the beginning, that was a lot of work, but it got easier fairly quickly.

-6 Tip 4: Learn the most important vocabulary first
+8 Tip 7: Learn the most important vocabulary first

-Given how many words there are to learn, you can save yourself a lot of frustration if you start with the most important ones.
+Given how many Chinese words there are to learn, you can save yourself a lot of initial frustration if you start with the most important ones.
 But how to pick?
 We’ll look at three options next:

 • You can use a word frequency list.